drshahizan/special-topic-data-engineering/materials/project-guidelines.md

 - Explain the quality assurance and testing procedures that will be followed.

 Conclusion:
+- Conclude your proposal with a call to action, highlighting the benefits of your proposed solution and urging the decision-makers to take action.
 - Summarize the proposal and reiterate the importance of the project.
 - Mention any potential limitations or challenges that may arise during the project.
 - Provide a call to action for the client to approve the proposal and proceed with the project.